marlonvets/dsti-devops-2021/modules/01.devops-introduction/index.md

 # Introduction to DevOps

 The DevOps culture focuses on one goal throughout the entire software delivery lifecycle (not just development and operations): the rapid implementation of stable, high-quality software, from concept to customer or user.
-The automation of software development, testing and deployment is a recognized key factor for DevOps.
-Automation enables faster software implementation and ensures the solutions have the quality, security and stability they need.
+The automation of software development, testing, and deployment is a recognized key factor for DevOps.
+Automation enables faster software implementation and ensures the solutions have the quality, security, and stability they need.

 ## DevOps

 - **DevOps** is a culture of human communication, technical processes, and tools
-- **DevOps** is breaking barriers between Developers and Operations by automating the processes, in order that they can build, test, and release software faster and more reliably.
+- **DevOps** is breaking barriers between Developers and Operations by automating the processes, so that they can build, test, and release software faster and more reliably.

 ## Why DevOps?